fooplugins/foogallery/README.txt

 = How do I turn off all the PRO Promotions in the admin? =

-Goto FooGallery Settings -> Advanced Tab and check "Disable PRO Promotions" and then save your settings.
+If you are getting annoyed with our upsell admin messages, and they do not seem to go away, even after dismissing then, then goto FooGallery Settings -> Advanced Tab and check "Disable PRO Promotions" and then save your settings.

+= Is FooGallery GDPR Compliant? =

+Yes.
+FooGallery does not collect visitor data, and admin tracking is optional.

 == Screenshots ==

-1. Gallery Edit Page
+1. Gallery edit page
-2. Visual Shortcodes
-3. Gallery Picker
+2. Gallery edit live preview
+3. Frontend example with responsive layout
-4. Frontend example with default template
+4. Frontend example with image viewer layout
-5. Album Edit Page
+5. Frontend example with justified layout
+6. Frontend example with masonry layout
+7. Frontend example with portfolio layout
+8. Frontend example with single thumbnail layout
+9. Frontend example with carousel layout

 == Upgrade Notice ==